Data Management Best Practices for Repositories in the Sciences: How to Build Trust in Your Data Repository

 At this workshop you will learn about best practices for repositories across data management through an overview from strategy to operations that will help you establish trustworthiness of your repository among your research community.

-Led by: Shelley Stall, Assistant Director, Enterprise Data Management Program (bio)
+Led by: Shelley Stall, Director, Data Programs (bio)

 Who Should Attend: